jlpoolen/LilyGo-LoRa-Series/docs/en/t_beam_supreme/t_beam_supreme_hw.md

 >
 > The QMC6310U and QMC6310N use different device addresses: QMC6310U (0x1C) and QMC6310N (0x3C).
 > The SH1106 uses either device address 0x3C or 0x3D.
 If using the QMC6310U version, the device address is 0x3C; if using the QMC6310N version, the device address is 0x3D.
+> The screen device address using the QMC6309 magnetic sensor is 0x3C, the same as the QMC6310U.
 >

 ### BME280 Address